LiaScript/docs/README.md

 #### Return types

+    --{{0}}--
-As you may have noticed, the last statement of an executed code-block does also define the `return` statement.
+As you may have noticed, the last statement of an executed code block also defines the `return` statement.
-The output is alway interpreted as a string and handled this way.
+The output is always interpreted as a string and handled in this way.

 ``` js
 33*33